-Notice of Policies and Practices To Protect the Privacy of Your Health Information
+Notice of Clinical Psychologist's Policies and Practices To Protect the Privacy of Your Health Information

-This notice describes how psychological and medical information about the child may be used and disclosed and how you can get access to this information.
+This notice describes how psychological and medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.
-Note: "I" refers to the therapist (Katherine Esquivel, Licensed Professional Counselor), and "you" refers to the therapy patient (the child).
+Note: "I" refers to the therapy patient.